snack-squad/snack-squad.github.io/index.md

 ## Overview

-Snack Squad is an organization of students that create websites and useful applications for the University of Hawaii at Manoa community.
+Snack Squad is an organization of students aiming to create a website that is useful and applicable for the University of Hawaii at Manoa community.
 We are currently students at the University taking the ICS 314 course.
+The goal of this project is to create a website to present available menu items for all campus locations in a unified manner.
+This will be done by allowing vendors to establish menus and daily specials for users to sort through.
+Users will be able to set preferences that will allow them to filter their results based on their desires.

 ## User Guide